Intelligencia GraphQL API Reference

 source_id - String Unique trial's identifier as in clinicaltrials.gov.
 For trials that are not registered in clinicaltrials.gov because they are very old, the source_id starts with the IAI- prefix

-source_link - String The link to clinicaltrials.gov for each tria
+source_link - String The link to clinicaltrials.gov for each trial

 start_date - date The trial's start date